Five police officers and woman injured in Phoenix shooting

 Phoenix shooting: Five police officers and woman injured as baby rescued from scene

-Five police officers and a woman have been injured in a shooting in Phoenix, Arizona, as a baby was rescued from the scene of a standoff situation
+Phoenix Police confirmed at 7am local time that the standoff situation had been ‘resolved’ around five hours after it began

-Five police officers and a woman have been injured in a shooting in Phoenix, Arizona, as a baby was rescued from the scene of a standoff situation.
+Five police officers and a woman have been injured in a shooting in Phoenix, Arizona, as a baby was rescued from the scene of a five hours-long standoff situation.

-Phoenix police said the incident unfolded at around 2am at a home near the area of 54th Avenue and Elwood Street in South Phoenix when officers responded to a 911 call of a report of a shooting.
+Phoenix Police Chief Jeri Williams said that the incident unfolded at around 2am at a home near the area of 54th Avenue and Elwood Street in South Phoenix when officers responded to a 911 call of a report of a shooting.

-When the first officer arrived on the scene, a person inside the home opened fire, shooting the officer multiple times, police said.
+When the first officer arrived on the scene, a person inside the home opened fire, shooting the officer multiple times, she said.

 Several other officers arrived on the scene where the suspect barricaded themself inside the home.

-At one point, a baby was placed on the front steps of the home to be taken to safety by police.
+At one point, a baby was brought outside the home and placed in a carrier on the front steps to be taken to safety by police.

+Footage, obtained by AZ Family, shows a man placing the child outside.

 However, when officers went to retrieve the infant, the suspect allegedly opened fire again, shooting four other officers.